©1978

 bring the tone of some world far from ours, a mysterious Kingdom

-of God.
 The task of the churches is a

 difficult one.
 It is true that telling of the Kingdom of God is